 This web site will eventually have tourist information on most of the places in Polska.
 Being a web site you will be able to access the information on most digital platforms, including your laptop, personal computer or a mobile phone.

-Tourist organisations are welcome to contact us for details on how to display their information on Poland Explorer.
+Tourist organisations are welcome to contact us for details on how to display their information on Poland Travel Guide.

 PTTK – Polish Tourist and Sightseeing Society is a non-profit organisation that you will find in many places in Poland.

 It is one of the oldest tourist societies in Europe and was was created by the merger of two societies: Polish Tatry Society (1873) and Polish Country Lovers Society (1906).

 Official Tourist Information Centres in Poland are divided into 1*, 2*, 3* and 4* Certified and Non-Certified.
 All Certified Tourist Centres provide information in one or more foreign languages and have an expanded range of services as compared to the Non-Certified.

 |City Tourist Information Office||Rynek 23 45-015||City Tourist Office||www.opole.pl|

 There are currently no international airports in Opolskie with the nearest one being Wrocław Nicolaus Copernicus Airport.